Back to Shows Page

 11.

-Items exhibited in Domestic and Junior Classes must not have been shown previously at Society Shows.
+Items exhibited in Domestic and Junior Classes must not have been shown previously at Society Shows

 12.

-Salad vegetables are vegetables used in either a raw or cooked state and served in> salads as a cold dish.
-All salading vegetables should be young, fresh, clean and of attractive appearance.
-Quantities for collections shown in brackets.
-The following kinds may be used for horticultural show purposes: Beans – Broad (6) Runner(9) Dwarf or French (9) beetroot (3), cabbages (2) Carrots (4), celeriac (2), celery (2), chicory (2), chives (1 bunch), corn salad or lambs’ lettuce (1 bunch), cress (seedlings) in a pot 150mm dia. max, courgettes (3), cucumbers (2), endive (2), florence fennel (2), kohlrabi (2), leeks (3), lettuces (2), marrows (2), mustard/rape(seedlings), in a pot 150mm dia. max, onions (green salad) (6), onions under 250g & 250g or over (4), oriental brassicas (2), parsnips (3), peas (6 pods), potatoes (4), radishes (6), shallots (9), sweet peppers(2), tomatoes, large (6), medium (6), small (6) turnips (2) and watercress (1 bunch).
+Beans – Broad (6) Runner (6) Dwarf or French (6) beetroot (3), cabbages (2) Carrots (3), celeriac (2), celery (2), chicory (2), chives (1 bunch), corn salad or lambs’ lettuce (1 bunch), cress (seedlings) in a pot 150mm dia. max, courgettes (2), cucumbers (2), endive (2), florence fennel (2), kohlrabi (2), leeks (3), lettuce (1), marrows (2), mustard/rape(seedlings), in a pot 150mm dia. max, onions (green salad) (5), onions under 250g & 250g or over (3), oriental brassicas (2), parsnips (3), peas (6 pods), potatoes (3), radishes (6), shallots (6), sweet peppers (2), tomatoes, large (3), medium (3), small (6) turnips (2) and watercress (1 bunch).
+Any other vegetable not listed above can be included in a collection and the quantity should be a Minimum of 2.

 13.